terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExclusionControl.txt

     * - Sr. No.
       - Description
     * - | (1)
-      - \ ``OptimisticLockingFailureException.class``\  is specified in the value attribute of \ ``@ExceptionHandler``\  annotation.
+      - Specify \ ``OptimisticLockingFailureException.class``\  in the value attribute of \ ``@ExceptionHandler``\  annotation.
     * - | (2)
-      - | Error handling is performed.
-The message to notify error and information required for screen display (form or other model) are generated and \ ``ModelAndView``\  that specifies a destination is returned.
+      - | Carry out error handling.
+Generate the message to notify error and information required for screen display (form or other model) and return \ ``ModelAndView``\  specifying the destination.
-        | For details of error handling, refer to \ :ref:`exception-handling-how-to-use-codingpoint-contoller-usecase-label`\ .
+        | For details on error handling, refer to \ :ref:`exception-handling-how-to-use-codingpoint-contoller-usecase-label`\ .

-If there is a need to change the operation at request level, it is handled by using \ ``try - catch``\  in the processing method of Controller.
+If there is a need to change the operation at request level, it is to be handled using \ ``try - catch``\  in the processing method of Controller.

  .. code-block:: java